MariamSafwat/Grocery_Store_Items_Detection_for_Visual_Impaired/README.md

 It was re-arranged to fit the goals of this project, you can find the dataset after re-arrangement in Dataset/Dataset_Rearranged

 ## Image Classification Models
-### Base Model
-The Xception proved to be the best model with F1-score 98% on the test set

-### Fruits Model
-The Xception proved to be the best model with F1-score 97% on the test set

-### Vegetables Model
-The MobileNet proved to be the best model with F1-score 94% on the test set

-### Packages Model
-The VGG19 proved to be the best model with F1-score 96% on the test set

 ## Text to Speech Model